The pond has a power failure

 Spray in tap water.
 A jetted stream of tap water from a hose directed onto the pond surface will both aerate and circulate the pool water as well as slowly changing some of the water.
 If you end up changing more than 5-10% of the water you should use a suitable water conditioner to reduce the risk of damage from the chlorine in the tap water

-If you have a raised box filter with a drain tap, drain some water from the base to flush out the worst of the debris.
+If you have a raised box filter with a drain tap, drain some water from the base to waste, to flush out the worst of the debris.

-A pond and filter that are well maintained will have fewer problems in the event of a power cut.
+Ponds and filters that are well maintained will have fewer problems in the event of a power cut.
 By routinely removing excess wastes and debris from the pond and filter, there will be less waste to use up the oxygen in the water.
 However, don’t attempt to disturb the debris on the pool base in the middle of a power cut, as stirring this up will only use up valuable oxygen.

 When the power restarts

-Drain stagnant water from any filter system to waste.
-If the filter is dirty, gently clean any filter pads/brushes in a bucket of old pond water before restarting the filter.
+Ideally, drain stagnant water from any filter system to waste, rinsing any dirty filter media in the old pond water first.
+Then restart the filter.
+Check than non-latching RCD/trip-switches are turned back on.
 If the power has been off for some time, the biological filter organisms could take three to six weeks to recover.
 Feed fish very lightly during this period and do not add any new fish stocks.